Niel-Reitmann/Current-personal-website/_posts/1monthlearnings.md

 Game theory, mimesis, contrarianism, AI, whatever.
 Try not to be so plugged into this that you can’t think for yourself.
 Think about what’s happening, why people are talking about things, and what these things really mean.

-Try preserve and develop your own unique thinking where possible.
+Try preserve and develop your own unique thoughts where possible.

 I hope you were able to take something out of this!

-Thanks for reading.